 One has to try Microsoft software before making it available to its serious customers.

-The unlucky ones are all those who bought one of Windows 10 Home or Pro from the company, as well as being among the lucky ones to receive pre-release updates for Enterprise and Education editions.
+The unlucky ones are all those who bought a Windows 10 Home or Pro license from the company, and they are among the lucky ones to be the first to receive the updates before they are released for the Enterprise and Education editions.